 One of the first stops is at Plazuela Machado, a beautifully restored square lined with cafes, shops, and historic buildings.
 Here, you’ll get a glimpse of local life and maybe even peek inside the Angela Peralta Theater if you’re curious.
 The Cathedral of Mazatlan is another highlight, with its twin towers and striking architecture making for a good photo.

-For a taste of the local vibe, your guide will lead you to the main market, filled with small shops, juice bars, and food vendors—perfect for soaking up the lively atmosphere and perhaps sampling some fresh fruit or traditional snacks.
+For a taste of the local vibe, your guide will lead you to the main market, filled with small shops, juice bars, and food vendors—great for soaking up the lively atmosphere and perhaps sampling some fresh fruit or traditional snacks.
 If you’re into bird-watching or feeding, a stop at Playa Norte lets you feed the ever-hungry birds, adding a bit of interactive fun to the tour.

 Cliff Diving and Scenic Views